JetBrains/teamcity-documentation/topics/parameters-lifecycle-and-priority.md

 ## Changing Parameter Values During a Build

 TeamCity parameters can change their values as a build progresses through its stages.
+This can happen automatically, due to the nature of the value reported by a parameter, or in response to operations performed during a build.

-For example, the `teamcity.agent.work.dir.freeSpaceMb` parameter that reports the available agent disk space.
+For example, the `teamcity.agent.work.dir.freeSpaceMb` parameter that reports the available agent disk space changes its value as builds checkout new source files and generate new artifacts and logs.

 If you need to manually change a TeamCity parameter from inside a build step, send the following [service message](service-messages.md):